 - Use Ethernet Switches.
 Use Ethernet switches for your all voice devices, including IP phones, SoftPhones, ShoreGear voice switches and ShoreWare servers to reduce the possibility of snooping into the voice traffic.
 In a switched environment, traffic flows between the two devices and cannot be observed by non-malicious users.
-Do not use Ethernet hubs, as it is easy to observe traffic on this shared resource. - Put Voice in Separate VLANs.
-Organizations can set up separate VLANs for voice traffic, which eliminates broadcast domains and segregates traffic for improved performance and security.
+Do not use Ethernet hubs, as it is easy to observe traffic on this shared resource. - Put Voice in Separate VLANs. - Organizations can set up separate VLANs for voice traffic, which eliminates broadcast domains and segregates traffic for improved performance and security.
 Using VLANs can limit the number of ports for which voice traffic is destined, adding to security.
-With ShoreTel, VLANs IDs can be set automatically using DHCP, which saves time. - Prioritize Voice Over Data (LAN) The VLAN can be used to prioritize voice over data on the local area network, which can allow the voice traffic to get through even when data traffic is intense- including some network attacks.
-Check your network switches to ensure they can prioritize based on VLAN (or DiffServ) tags and that they support multiple queues. - Prioritize Voice Over Data (LAN/WAN) DiffServ should be used to prioritize voice over data on the LAN and the WAN to ensure the voice traffic gets through even when data traffic is intense-including some network attacks.
-Check your WAN access devices to ensure they can prioritize based on DiffServ and that they support multiple queues.
+With ShoreTel, VLANs IDs can be set automatically using DHCP, which saves time.
+ShoreTel phones also support Link Layer Discovery Protocol (LLDP) which is an open standard method to assign VLAN tags at Layer 2. - Prioritize Voice Over Data (LAN).
+The VLAN can be used to prioritize voice over data on the local area network, which can allow the voice traffic to get through even

-- Rate Limiting Critical network elements like routers and switches should use rate limiting to make sure a single traffic flow cannot consume the entire resource, such as CPU, memory, or bandwidth, in the face of a DoS attack. - Port Lockdown For stronger security, companies can lock down VoIP traffic on physical switch ports so that only devices with specified MAC addresses may transmit over the specified port.
-This process is laborintensive but it can mitigate local threats. - Prevent Eavesdropping.
+- when data traffic is intense including some network attacks.
+Check your network switches to ensure they can prioritize based on VLAN (or DiffServ) tags and that they support multiple queues. - Prioritize Voice Over Data (LAN/WAN).
+DiffServ should be used to prioritize voice over data on the LAN and the WAN to ensure the voice traffic gets through even when data traffic is intense-including some network attacks.
+Check your WAN access devices to ensure they can prioritize based on DiffServ and that they support multiple queues. - Rate Limiting.
+Critical network elements like routers and switches should use rate limiting to make sure a single traffic flow cannot consume the entire resource, such as CPU, memory, or bandwidth, in the face of a DoS attack. - Port Lockdown.
+For stronger security, companies can lock down VoIP traffic on physical switch ports so that only devices with specified MAC addresses may transmit over the specified port.
+This process is labor-intensive but it can mitigate local threats.
+Some Ethernet switch vendors have software to automate this process. - Prevent Eavesdropping.
 A malicious employee or intruder who has penetrated your network can use snooping tools to capture a session before the call is initiated and play back the communications later.
 Attackers can fake the MAC address of a client, pretending to be a legitimate device, and gain access to the network.
 With port mirroring, all the traffic on one switch port is simultaneously sent to a network analyzer connected to another port.
 An intruder can use then snoop the network traffic.

-Media stream encryption - a new feature in ShoreTel6 Release1 - is the ultimate protection against electronic eavesdropping and replay attacks.
+ShoreTel system supports 128-bit AES media encryption which is the ultimate protection against electronic eavesdropping and replay attacks.
 Even if someone successfully taps the media stream, they cannot decode and understand the conversation.